TaoL33T/blog/_posts/2020-07-16-wireguard-part1.md

 forward it to the wireguard interface.

 This part was also done: I had a working federation between my networks.
-My NAS was accessible from anywhere inside the VPN and as a bonus I could enter my home network via the NAS aswell.
+My NAS was accessible from anywhere inside the VPN and as a bonus, I could enter my home network via the NAS as well.
 This way, my laptop could connect to the IP my NAS has inside the home network no matter where my laptop was.
 And I would also get the native speed when I was at home and my upload when I was somewhere else.

 If I was just connecting to my NAS via the IP it has inside the VPN, all traffic would get sent over to my VPS and then back to my NAS again.
-So the maximum download speed from my NAS would equal my maximum upload speed when I was home aswell and would also get in the way other traffic.
+So the maximum download speed from my NAS would equal my maximum upload speed when I was home as well and would also get in the way of other traffic.

 Very complicated solution, I know.
 But it works™!

 ## 4. IPv6

-Additional to the private IPv4-Addresses my VPN-clients would get, I would just select one address range of the quadzillion addresses that I got with the `/64`-prefix of my hosting provider that I would then dedicate to my VPN-Network.
+In addition to the private IPv4-Addresses my VPN-clients would get, I would just select one address range of the quadzillion addresses that I got with the `/64`-prefix of my hosting provider that I would then dedicate to my VPN-Network.
 I selected one single IPv6 for every client.
-The prefix I selected was `/72` and so I could base my iptables roules around that.
+The prefix I selected was `/72` and so I could base my iptables rules around that.

 But there was a major security problem:
 Because the VPS knew where to put the traffic to these IPv6-addresses through the wireguard configuration, they were completely exposed on the internet.
-Like a full blown IPv4-address without NAT.
+Like a full-blown IPv4-address without NAT.

 Protecting them from being exposed wasn't very complicated though.
 I just had to learn iptables.